TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 %________________________________________________________________________________________

 %% Function to delete a specific field of the Data structure.

+% Gets called in the Manage dataset components window when the user clicks
+% the 'Delete Dataset Component' Button

 % Inputs:
 % 1.
 Data: Data structure with Data.Raw or Data.Preprocessed, Data.Spikes
-% and so on for Data and Data.Info for information about data.
+% and so on as well as Data.Info for information about data.
 % 2: ComponentToDelete: string, determines which part of the dataset should
 % be deleted, otions:
 %"Spikes" OR "EventRelatedSpikes" OR "EventRelatedData" OR "Events" OR "Preprocessed" OR "Raw" Or "PreprocessedEventRelatedData"

 % Output:
-% Error: 1 if no data would be left after deleting, 0 if otherwise, If 1,
+% Error: 1 if no data would be left after deleting, 0 if otherwise; If 1,
 % deletion is not executed

 % Author: Tony de Schultz